greg-raven/grus/_posts/2021-05-12-please-oppose-ab-1223-ab-1237-and-ab-1509.md

 - Letters
 tags:
 - 2nd Amendment
-- Assemblyman Frank Bigelow
+- Frank Bigelow
-- Assemblyman Marc Levine
+- Marc Levine
 ---

 As a fellow California resident, I ask you to please oppose Assembly Bills 1223, 1237, and 1509.